guntherdoescode/controllers/STEP_BY_STEP.md

 2. Open the app on your phone.
 3. Enter your desktop’s IP address and leave the port as `42069` (unless you changed it).
 4. Tap **Connect**.
 The status indicator will turn green when connected.

 ---

-## Step 4: Play

-- **Sticks:** Drag your finger in the left/right stick zones to move them.
-The further you drag, the more the stick moves.
-- **Triggers:** Tap L2/R2 for full press.
-Tap again to release.
-- **Buttons:** Tap the on-screen buttons as you would on a real controller.

----